jacobryas4/thatsdelicious/readme.md

-A node app made as part of a Wes Bos course that focuses on restaurant ratings and reviews
+A node app that focuses on restaurant ratings and reviews

 deployed: https://delicious-node.herokuapp.com/